eblair20/CP222/Programming/day8/README.txt

 IDLink2.java - Interface for DLink2.java
 TreeNode.java - Creates the nodes for the binary search tree with two different generics BSTree.java - A binary search tree
+Dict.java - A dicitonary backed by the list implementatino in DoubleLinkPair.java